 By the 1887-1888 winter season, Samuel and Hannah (Wells) Allen had made 509 Beacon their home.
 They previously had lived at 76 Mt.
 Vernon.
 They also maintained a home in York Harbor, Maine.

 Samuel Allen died in June of 1892.
-Hannah Allen continued to live at 509 Beacon with their four children: Edith Seabury Allen, Seabury Wells Allen, Marjorie Binney Allen, and Dorothy Doane Allen.
+In his will, he left 509 Beacon in trust for the benefit of his wife and, upon her death, their four children: Edith Seabury Allen, Seabury Wells Allen, Marjorie Binney Allen, and Dorothy Doane Allen.
 Marjorie and Dorothy Allen were twins.

 Edith Allen married in June of 1895 to John Prentiss, a lawyer, and they moved to The Ludlow (southwest corner of Clarendon and St. James).
 He died in March of 1897 and Edith (Allen) Prentiss resumed living at 509 Beacon with her mother and siblings.

 During the 1897-1898 winter season, the Allen family was living elsewhere and 509 Beacon was the home of James Hewitt Morgan and his wife, Martha (Leavitt) Morgan.
 They had lived at 314 Dartmouth during the previous season.
-They moved from 509 Beacon by the 1898-1899 season, probably to their home on Grindstone Island in New York, and the Allen family was once again living at 509 Beacon.
+They moved from 509 Beacon by the 1898-1899 season, probably to their home on Grindstone Island in New York, and the Allens were once again living at 509 Beacon.

 Edith (Allen) Prentiss married again in August of 1901 to Humphrey Turner Nichols, a writer; after their marriage, they lived in Europe and York Harbor.

 Marjorie Allen married in August of 1905 to Morland Carter and they moved elsewhere.